 Yahoo Finance: Probably one of the first financial news apps that any new investors will turn to, Yahoo Finance is an excellent app for breaking news.
 As well as individual stock data.

 Yahoo pulls news from all different sources and even accumulates trending and relevant articles directly into your feed.

-While Yahoo certainly isn’t used much for email or searches these days, it’s still one of the most widely used financial apps in the world.
-It’s probably one of best features of Yahoo these days, which is owned by Verizon since 2017 (NASDAQL $VZ) In conclusion, with everything from stocks to forex to cryptocurrencies, Yahoo Finance has all you need in a stock market news app.
+Yahoo certainly isn’t used much for email or searches these days.
+However, it’s still one of the most widely used financial apps in the world.
+It’s probably one of best features of Yahoo these days.
+They’ve been owned by Verizon since 2017 (NASDAQL $VZ) In conclusion, with everything from stocks to forex to cryptocurrencies, Yahoo Finance has all you need in a stock market news app.
 (Yes, even their charts are ok too!)

 Investing.com can be often overlooked when compared to other news sites, but its stock market reporting is always unbiased and top notch.
 There are also great contributors who submit articles with charts and opinion who are worth taking a look at if you’re looking for market opinions that may challenge or confirm your own!

 CNBC: One of the top stock market news networks in the United States also has a mobile app!
 The site is widely used for financial news that has created a a light and user friendly app for those of us who can’t get enough news when we are on the go.
 The site is one of the fastest for breaking stock market news, with a very active feed.

 New articles appear all the time.
 One of the best parts of the CNBC app is that it has a lot of interactive multimedia for users; including podcasts and even live streams of the CNBC cable channel.
 The cable channel can be watched right on your phone, however, to watch it for a long duration you’ll need to log in with your cable subscription or pay for CNBC TV outright separately.